-A forms a group with B because B holds more than 50 per cent of the issued capital of A. For the same reason, B forms a group with C. Therefore A, B and C form one group as B is the common member of both groups.
+A forms a group with B because B holds more than 50% of the issued capital of A. For the same reason, B forms a group with C. Therefore A, B and C form one group as B is the common member of both groups.

 - Corporations can be grouped even though they do not own land in Victoria.